Nevviin/RhinoCommon/WpfDialog/README.md

-This is a simple HelloWorld RhinoCommon c# plugin which uses a usercontrol to show a Dock Panel This docking panel has button, a wpf dialog box with marquee progress bar will show up on click.
+This is a simple HelloWorld RhinoCommon c# plugin which uses a usercontrol to show a Dock Panel.
+This docking panel has button, a wpf dialog box with marquee progress bar will show up on click.